Optimizing quantum error correction protocols with erasure qubits: Superconducting architectures

 \section{Superconducting architectures}

 A promising realization of an erasure qubit is via the dual-rail qubit \cite{Kubica2023,Levine2023}.
 The dual-rail qubit converts energy relaxation, which is a fundamental noise mechanism in superconducting architectures, to erasures.
-It also exhibits robustness to the dephasing noise of the constituent transmons.
+It is also robust to changes in the constituent transmons' energy gap, which significantly reduces the rate of Pauli $Z$ errors in its computational basis.
 We now discuss how the physical properties of the dual-rail qubit translate to its error-correcting abilities.